run-house/runhouse/docs/how-to-use-runhouse.rst

 re-run ``.to()``, and it should take <2 seconds to redeploy.
 The underlying cluster is persisted and stateful until you choose to down it, so you can take advantage of the remote file system and memory during interactive development as well.

 These remote objects are accessible from anywhere you are authenticated with Runhouse, so you and your team can make multi-threaded calls against them.
-Runhouse essentially has automatically turned this BERT embedding class into a remote service (with the latency and reliability of a FastAPI app).
-Calling a function or class as a microservice is a familiar pattern.
-However, no team would ever manually split their code into multiple applications due to the DevOps overhead.
+Calling microservices is actually a familiar pattern in programming; however, no team would ever manually split their ML pipeline into multiple applications due to the DevOps overhead.
+Runhouse offers

 4. Saving and Loading
 ^^^^^^^^^^^^^^^^^^^^^